bsmith89/shell-novice/_extras/guide.md

 this takes the form of pipelines rather than nested function calls, but the core idea of "small pieces, loosely joined" is the same.

-All of this material can be covered in three hours as long as learners using Windows do not run into roadblocks such as:
+Instructors frequently find that not all of this material can be covered in three hours with a novice audience.
+See below for a discussion on trimming the material to fit the time and learning style of your workshop.

+Also be aware that learners using Windows may run into roadblocks such
+as:

 *   not being able to figure out where their home directory is (particularly if they're using Cygwin);